-- the number of directorships held by members of the management body; - the recruitment policy for the selection of members of the management body and their actual knowledge, skills and expertise; - the policy on diversity with regard to selection of members of the management body, its objectives and any relevant targets set out in that policy, and the extent to which these objectives and targets have been achieved; - whether or not the institution has set up a separate risk committee and the number of times the risk committee has met; - the description of the information flow on risk to the management body.
+- the number of administrative tasks assigned to the members of the management body; - the engagement policy for the selection of members of the management body and their actual knowledge, skills, and experience; - the diversity policy adopted in the selection of members of the management body, its objectives and any targets set within the framework of that policy as well as the extent to which these objectives and targets have been achieved; - whether the entity has set up a separate risk committee and the number of times that the latter met; - the description of the flow of information on risks to the management body.

-The Report on Remuneration also includes all information required by Article 450 of the CRR concerning the remuneration policy and practices for those categories of staff whose professional activities have a material impact on the bank's risk profile.
+The Report on Remuneration includes all the information required by art.
+450 of the CRR on the remuneration policy and procedures for those categories of staff whose professional activities have a material impact on the risk profile of the Bank.

-The Group's website also contains information concerning the value of global systemically important indicators (in the section of the website Governance > Risk management: "Assessment methodology indicators to identify the global systematically important banks").
+The Group's website also contains the information on the value of the indicators of global systemic importance (Governance \ risk management Section of the website: "Indicators of the assessment methodology to identify the global systemically important banks").

-Given the public importance of this disclosure, the Manager responsible for preparing the Company's financial reports submits the document to the competent Corporate Bodies for approval.
-This document is therefore subject to the related certification, pursuant to Article 154-bis of Legislative Decree 58/1998 (Consolidated Law on Finance).
-As a consequence, the "Basel 3 Pillar 3 disclosure" is subject to the checks and controls established in the Group's "Guidelines for administrative and financial governance", which set out the rules for the application of Article 154-bis of the Consolidated Law on Finance in the Intesa Sanpaolo Group.
+Given the public importance of this disclosure, the "Basel 3 Pillar 3 disclosure" is signed by the Manager responsible for preparing the Company's financial reports and is subject to the checks and controls established in the Group's "Guidelines for administrative and financial governance", which set out the rules for the application of art.
+154 bis of the Consolidated Law on Finance in the Intesa Sanpaolo Group.
 In particular, the internal control system for accounting and financial information is designed to ensure the ongoing verification of the adequacy and effective implementation of the administrative and accounting procedures at Group level.